 Responsible Choice was established out of concern over the distinct lack of visible debate regarding the illicit status of cannabis in Australian society.
 This is especially pertinent when we consider that current research has clearly shown cannabis to be non-toxic, unlike alcohol, which is both lethal, legal and aggressively marketed at our youth.

-It is the express intention of Responsible Choice to enliven the debate as to whether or not cannabis should enjoy regulation within Australian society comparable to alcohol.
-It is also our intention to provide recent, relevant and factual information regarding both cannabis and alcohol and;
+It is the express intention of Responsible Choice to enliven the debate as to whether or not cannabis should enjoy regulation within Australian society, comparable to alcohol.
+It is also our intention to provide recent, relevant and factual information regarding both cannabis and alcohol including

 – corresponding relevant legislation (both historical and current)

 – their costs to, and effects on individual users, their families and Australian society as a whole.

 The responsible choice should ALWAYS be the safest option available.
 Without a choice we cannot make a responsible one.

 Drug policy SHOULD always be based on the harm minimisation.

 Up-to-date and well-researched information provides the foundation upon which sensible and considered decisions MUST be made.